VoiNetwork/docker-relay-node/README.md

-# DO NOT USE - BREAKAGE EXPECTED AT ANY POINT IN TIME
+# DO NOT USE

+Project has moved to https://github.com/VoiNetwork